mwcproject/docs/create_Instance_qt-wallet.md

 	5)select this Folder and confirm
 	6)Click Apply

-	Then the Wallet will let you initialize your Second Instance.
+	Then the Wallet will let you initialize a new Instance or restore an existing Seed.
 	Choose Strong Passwords and Backup your Seed - Stay Safe!